How to Care for Snake Plant (Sansevieria): The Ultimate Guide

 vintage furniture and home decor found at the thrift store nearby for the foyer with loloi area rug, snake plant in vintage farmhouse

 Don’t they sound super easy to grow and propagate?
 I started with one plant several years ago and now have many.
+I’ve propagated them from leaves that fell over and snipped off.
+And I’ve propagated my snake plants by dividing them too.
+It was one of the easiest plants to acclimate in our new home after we moved and never skips a beat.

 When my Vermont sansevieria doesn’t get enough water, the foliage puckers a little and doesn’t feel as tough to the touch.
 While that sounds bad, the plant is very resilient and bounces back after a good watering.
 That’s a sign the plant isn’t getting enough water (which sometimes happens if we don’t get up there for a while).

-More About Snake Plants
+Final Thoughts About Snake Plants (Sansevieria)

 Thank you so much for following along.